Houston Astros: 2000–2004: New ballpark and second rebranding

 The 2000 season saw a move to a new stadium.
 Originally to be named The Ballpark at Union Station due to being located on the site of Union Station, it was renamed Enron Field by the season opening after the naming rights were sold to energy corporation Enron.
 The stadium was to feature a retractable roof, a particularly useful feature with unpredictable Houston weather.
 The ballpark also featured more intimate surroundings than the Astrodome.
 In 2002, naming rights were purchased by Houston-based Minute Maid, after Enron went bankrupt.
 The park was built on the grounds of the old Union Station.
-A locomotive moves across the outfield and whistles after home runs, paying homage to a Houston history which had 11 railroad company lines running through the city by 1860.
+A replica 4-4-0 locomotive moves across the outfield and whistles after home runs, paying homage to a Houston history which had 11 railroad company lines running through the city by 1860.
 The ballpark previously contained quirks such as "Tal's Hill", which was a hill in deep center field on which a flagpole stood, all in fair territory.
 Over the years, many highlight reel catches have been made by center fielders running up the hill to make catches.
 Tal's Hill was removed in the 2016–2017 offseason and the center field wall was moved in to 409 ft, which the team hoped would generate more home runs.

 With the change in location also came a change in attire.
 Gone were the blue and gold uniforms of the 1990s in favor of a more "retro" look with pinstripes, a traditional baseball font, and the colors of brick red, sand and black.
 These colors were chosen because ownership originally wanted to rename the team the Houston Diesels.
 The "shooting star" logo was modified but still retained its definitive look.